 Episode 2 – Give it to Me

 Plot: A woman is walking through a park on her way home from work one day when she meets a little girl.
-The girl admires her butterfly broach and repeatedly asks if she can have it.
-Unable to resist her pleas, the woman gives the girl her broach and happily goes home.
+The girl admires her butterfly brooch and repeatedly asks if she can have it.
+Unable to resist her pleas, the woman gives the girl her brooch and happily goes home.
 It’s nice to make kids happy, but sometimes greed can get the better of you.

 Breakdown: This season is still showing to be much different and better than season four.
 This story is pretty creative.
 Though, sadly, it’s another story where a perfectly kind person is trapped in the horror.